Brazil puts expats on notice with Chevron charges

 "On the contrary, because a country that has clear and straightforward rules is a better place to invest," the official said.
 "We are always talking about sustainable development and then, when a company like Chevron is involved in an oil spill like this, are we not going to hold them accountable?"

 The U.S. oil major has spent more than $2 billion developing Frade, Brazil's largest foreign-operated field.
-It owns a 52 percent stake with the rest held by Brazil's Petrobras (PETR4.SA) and a Japanese group led by Inpex (1605.T) and Sojitz (2768.T).
+It owns a 52 percent stake with the rest held by Brazil's Petrobras and a Japanese group led by Inpex and Sojitz.

 On Monday evening at Shenanigan's Irish Pub, a hangout for expats in Ipanema, two blocks from the famous Brazilian beach, those Reuters spoke to said they doubted the prosecutor's move will keep foreigners away and cool the boom.